WylieDituri/FactCheckFactSource/chrome_extension/README.md

 npm run zip
 ```

-This creates `carmonic-verify.zip` ready for Chrome Web Store upload.
+This creates `factfinder.zip` ready for Chrome Web Store upload.

 ## 📖 How to Use